revl/svn_replay/README.md

 - `StopAtRevision` makes the replication process stop at a certain revision number in the source repository as opposed to HEAD.
-The commit history will be read up to the specified revision and the specified revision will not be replicated.
+The commit history will be read up to and including the specified revision.

 - `DiscardSvnExternals` prescribes that the `svn:externals`
   property must not be copied over to the target repository.